How and when to use your car fog lights

 The symbol for fog lights varies.
 If the wavy line is to the left of the lamp graphic, those are your front fog lights.
 If the wavy line is to the right (as above), this activates your rear fog lights.

-You will also see a warning symbol on the dashboard to confirm fog lights are on.
+You will often see a warning symbol on the dashboard that confirms the fog lights are on.

 Other tips for driving in fog